-with at least 20 years of observations in order to precisely estimate the firm-level mean, but Appendix A shows our results also hold for the whole sample of firms.
-In order to make the units of the outcome variables more interpretable, we add back in their mean values across all firms (which is a normalization that does not affect any results).
+We illustrate our pecking order of firm growth using simple binned scatterplots of investment and innovation by net worth.
+We isolate within-firm variation by de-meaning all variables at the firm level, which is equivalent to using a firm fixed effect in a regression context.
+We condition on firms with at least twenty years of observations in order to precisely estimate the firm-level mean, but Appendix A shows our results also hold for the whole sample of firms.
+In order to make the units of the outcome variables more interpretable, we add back in their mean values across all firms for these plots (which is a normalization that does not affect any results).

 Figure 1 illustrates our two key empirical results.
-First, panel (a) shows that firms' investment activity decreases as they accumulate net worth; the smallest firms' investment rates exceed 0.2 but fall below 0.1 as they grow.
-This pattern is consistent with the notion that firms face a higher relative return to capital when they have low net worth.
+First, panel (a) shows that firms' investment activity decreases as they accumulate net worth; investment rates exceed 0.2 when firms have their lowest levels of net worth but then fall below 0.1 as firms accumulate net worth.3 This pattern is consistent with the notion that firms face a higher relative return to capital when they have low net worth.

 Second, panels (b) - (d) shows that firms' innovation activity instead increases as firms accumulate net worth.
-In terms of innovation inputs, panel (b) shows that the R&D share increases by about 25% as firms grow.
-Appendix A shows that other measures of R&D activity, such as R&D-to-sales or the share of firms with positive R&D expenditures, are also increasing in net worth.7
+In terms of innovation inputs, panel (b) shows that the R&D share increases by about 25% as firms accumulate net worth.
+Appendix A shows that other measures of R&D activity, such as R&D-to-sales or the share of firms with positive R&D expenditures, also increase in net worth.4

 In terms of innovation outputs, panels (c) and (d) show that patenting activity also increases as firms accumulate net worth.
-On the extensive margin, panel (c) shows that firms are about 30% less likely to obtain a successful patent when they are have low net worth compared to when they have high net worth.
-On the intensive margin, panel (d) shows that the market value of those new patents (scaled by firms' sales) doubles as firms grow.8 Appendix A shows that other measures of patenting activity, such as the number of new patents per employee or the value of each new patent, are also increasing with net worth.
+On the extensive margin, panel (c) shows that firms are about 30% less likely per year to obtain a successful patent when they are have low net worth compared to when they have high net worth.
+On the intensive margin, panel (d) shows that the total market value of those new patents granted in a given year (scaled by firms' sales) doubles as they accumulate net worth.5 Appendix A shows that other measures of patenting activity, such as the number of new patents per employee or the value of each new patent, are also increasing with net worth.
 While individually none of these measures of R&D or patenting activity fully captures firms' innovation, they are collectively consistent with the notion that firms face a higher relative return to innovation as they accumulate net worth.

-Pecking Order by Size and Age Although net worth maps directly into the shadow price of external finance in our model, the corporate finance literature often uses various measures of size and age to proxy for that shadow price as well.
-We now show that our pecking order holds using these alternative sorting variables.
+Pecking Order by Size and Age Although net worth maps directly into the shadow price of external finance in our model, the corporate finance literature often uses other measures of size and age to proxy for that shadow price.
+We now show that our pecking